-How to Back Up Your iPhone to iCloud or a Computer
+How to Back Up an iPhone (iCloud, Mac, or Windows)

 Based on a video by CNET.

-Losing your iPhone without a backup is the kind of headache no one wants.
-This walkthrough from CNET covers four ways to back up your phone - iCloud, photos-only via iCloud Photos, Mac via Finder, and PC via iTunes - so you can pick whatever fits your setup.
+Losing an iPhone without a backup is the kind of headache no one wants.
+This walkthrough from CNET covers three ways to back up your phone - iCloud, a Mac via Finder, and a Windows PC via iTunes - so you can pick whichever fits your setup.

 Step-by-Step Guide